cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/wireless_controllers_ssid_details_count.md

 subcategory: ""
 description: |-
   It performs read operation on Wireless.
-  Retrieves the count of SSIDs associated with the specific Wireless Controller.
+  Retrieves the count of SSIDs associated with the specific wireless controller.
 ---

 # catalystcenter_wireless_controllers_ssid_details_count (Data Source)

 It performs read operation on Wireless.

-- Retrieves the count of SSIDs associated with the specific Wireless Controller.
+- Retrieves the count of SSIDs associated with the specific wireless controller.

 ## Example Usage